sgoldenlab/simba/docs/FAQ.md

 These are warnings, and are not fatal.
 You should be able to ignore them - go ahead with launching SimBA by typing `simba` in the console.

-### When I install or update SimBA, I see a bunch or messages in the console, telling there has been some `dependency conflicts`.
+### When I install or update SimBA, I see a bunch or messages in the console, telling there me about some `dependency conflicts`.
 The messages may look a little like this:

 ![](https://github.com/sgoldenlab/simba/blob/master/images/Dependencies.png)